top of page

 Tenant Screening

 Tenant selection is a crucial aspect of property management.
 Property managers screen applicants rigorously, checking credit history, rental history, and criminal background to ensure that you get reliable, responsible tenants.
-According to this Long Beach property management company, this process helps mitigate risks and reduce the chances of late rent payments or property damage.
+According to Earnest Homes, this process helps mitigate risks and reduce the chances of late rent payments or property damage.

 Rent Collection